Canon 60D vs Panasonic GF6

 Studio photographers will appreciate that the Canon 60D (unlike the GF6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the GF6 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the GF6 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the GF6 was followed by the Panasonic GF7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 60D and GF6 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Panasonic GF6 Manual.

 So how do things add up?
 Is the Canon 60D better than the Panasonic GF6 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.